Qobo Qobo Essential Oils

 Thousands of rooted cuttings have been distributed each year since 2006 to increase the resource while the foundation has a R600,000 distillation plant which consists of 2 by 1 ton pots.

 The distillation plant can process up to 40 hectares of rose geranium per annum.
-The oil, produced by the foundation and tested by Dohne Agricultural Research Institute and the CSIR, is of excellent quality.
+The oil, produced by the foundation and tested by Dohne Agricultural Research Institute and the CSIR, is of some of the finest quality in the world.

 The overseas market has been explored by the foundation with indications that it will generate excellent income.
 Beneficiation of the oils is a future option.